fwupd/fwupd/plugins/dell-dock/README.md

 Update Behavior
 ---------------

-For devices implementing "passive flow" the update is deployed at runtime and then actually written the next time the dock is attached.
+All devices will be updated the next time the usb-c plug from the dock is unplugged from the host.

 Vendor ID Security
 ------------------